Boomboomyoyo/Boomboomyoyo/README.md

 ### Hi there 👋

+I am new to GitHub and currently working with it for classes in my pursuit of my Bachelor's in Computer Science.

+Currently, I am taking Algorithms and Functional Programming, using JavaScript and SCALA for the first time in each class, respectively.

+I have used a variety of other programming languages to varying degrees of detail, including Visual Basic, Python, and C++.

 <!--
 **Boomboomyoyo/Boomboomyoyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.